Harrisburg Mall: History

 The mall, formerly known as the Harrisburg East Mall, opened in 1969, initially with Wanamaker's, and Gimbels as anchors, with JCPenney opening later.
 During construction a natural limestone cave known variously as Big Pit, Paxtang or Crystal Paradise Cave known for its anthodite and speleothem formations was uncovered.

 In 1978, Gimbels closed, due to poor sales at the location as well as its distance from the other stores in the chain which made it unprofitable.
 Hess's opened in that space later the same year.

-In 1994, Hess's closed, due to the company's merge with other stores.
-Hecht's, being one of them, opened immediately after.
+In 1994, Hess's sold their remaining locations to May Company Department Stores.
+May rebranded the location as Hecht's.

 In 1999, Wanamaker's closed, and Lord & Taylor opened a year later.

 In 2001, JCPenney closed, and Boscov's opened in that space in 2003.

 In 2004, A $77 million revitalization of the mall which, in addition to renovations to the mall's decor, included the addition of a 14-screen Great Escape theater and entertainment complex on the southwest corner of the mall.
 The last phase of the renovation was planned to be completed in 2008 with a brand new "streetscape" look on the north side of the mall.
 However, the addition remained uncompleted in 2009, due in part to changing market conditions, as well financial difficulties with the mall's owner, Feldman Mall Properties.
 All three of these stores were abandoned in an unfinished state.

 In 2004, Lord & Taylor closed, and Bass Pro Shops opened later that year, after a two floor expansion of the building was built, and the Wanamaker's third floor was made private.